Project overview

 These insights highlighted the need for a simplified flow that would align with our customer expectations.

-To explore this, I mapped 2 proposed options and shared them with Product and the wider design team.
+I mapped 2 proposed options and shared them with Product and the wider design team.

 Proposal 1: Offer 2 points for customers to share their Sky email address (pre- and post-purchase)

-Rationale: Prompting before purchase aligns with common mental models seen in competitor apps where account creation typically comes before subscription (Jakob's Law).
+Rationale: Prompting before purchase aligns with common mental models seen in apps where account creation typically comes before subscription (Jakob's Law).

 Prompt 1 to share email address